timendum/feedendum/README.md

 This module can:

-* parse RSS text and file
+* parse and generate RSS feeds
-* parse RDF (RSS v1.0) text and file
+* parse and generate RDF (RSS v1.0) feeds (thanks to @inigoserna)
-* parse Atom text and file
+* parse and generate Atom feeds
+* access standard fields via `feed` class and `feed.item` list
+* preserve all data parsed, even in custom fields, when generating a RSS/Atom/RDF text
 * read an url if `requests` is installed
-* access standard fields via `feed` class and `feed.item` list
 * access non-standard fields via `_data` dict
 * create arbitrary feed
 * modify an existing feed
-* generate a RSS text
-* generate a RDF (RSS v1.0) text
-* generate an Atom text
-* preserve all data parsed, even in custom fields, when generating a RSS/Atom text

 ## Usage